monicaliz/phase-1-proj-art-museum/NOTES.md

 # 02. Overview
 * brainstorm about features
 I want to create an app where you can search art using subject keywords.
 I want to be able to see results from search and "like" individual items.
-I want to search within my "liked" items
+I want to search within my "liked" items.
+I want to view my search results like I would view social media feed posts of those I follow.

 # 03. Features
 *  a user can search for art (submit)
 * a user can see a list of results (DOMContentLoaded)
-* A user can like art (click)
+* a user can comments on artworks
 * A user can search their likes (submit)
-* a user can CRUD comments to items
+* A user can like art (click)

 # 04. MVP
 * a user can search for art (submit -- post)